corsairmarks/combined_silfae_revisited/mod/README.md

     * Update game rule overrides with changes from the base game (affects pop assembly)
     * Update Pop jobs with underlying game changes (only gestalt jobs required updating)
     * Remove Pop category (social strata) overrides - no longer necessary
+* 6.0.1 Limit the game to spawning at most one empire with the Hive-Network origin

 ## Source Code